-Kent Surrey Sussex Academic Health Science Network (KSS AHSN) collaborated with Oberoi Consulting to implement the Oberoi Stroke Prevention in Atrial Fibrillation (SPAF) & Case Finding Service in 10 East Kent GP Practices (population 118,683 individuals) to facilitate the work of Clinical Pharmacists.
+KSS AHSN collaborated with Oberoi Consulting to implement the Oberoi Stroke Prevention in Atrial Fibrillation (SPAF) and Case Finding Service in 10 East Kent GP Practices (population 118,683 individuals) in 2019 to facilitate the work of Clinical Pharmacists.

-Implementation package: AliveCor Kardia Mobile Lead 1 ECG Devices, Virtual anticoagulation clinics, Oberoi SPAF & Case Finding Service, CVD Mentorship & Education Programmes, online platform with CVD shared learning & resources.
+Implementation package: AliveCor Kardia Mobile Lead 1 ECG Devices, Virtual anticoagulation clinics, Oberoi SPAF and Case Finding Service, CVD Mentorship & Education Programmes, online platform with CVD shared learning & resources

 Perfecting treatment is key to reduce bleeding risk and ensure dosing is within the therapeutic range for both Warfarin and DOACs for stroke prevention.

-To scale the Detect-Protect-Perfect project model across the region, starting with all 67 East Kent Practices (click this link to see the full case study for potential impact).
+To scale the Detect-Protect-Perfect project model across the region, starting with all 67 East Kent Practices (see case study for potential impact).